Giuliano Frano

-Giuliano Frano (born May 16, 1993) is a Canadian soccer player for Woodbridge Strikers in League1 Ontario.
+Giuliano Frano (born May 16, 1993) is a Canadian soccer player.

 Club career

 Early career

 Frano began his college career at the University of Montevallo.
 In his two seasons with the Falcons, he made a total of 40 appearances and tallied four goals and 13 assists.
 In 2013, Frano transferred to Boston College.
 In his first season with the Eagles, he made 18 appearances and led the team with four goals.
 He also had two assists.
 In his senior year, he made 16 appearances.

 Seattle Sounders 2

 On March 21, 2015, Frano signed a professional contract with USL club Seattle Sounders FC 2.
 He made his professional debut that same day in a 4–2 victory over Sacramento Republic FC.
 On April 11, 2015, Frano scored his first professional goal in a 2–1 victory over Portland Timbers 2.